wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 After running those, you’ll need to refresh Java intellisense in VS Code for it to pick up the new files.
 You can do so by running the ``Clean Java Language Server Workspace`` command in VS Code.

-Fixed in Game TGols 2024 Patch 1
+Fixed in Game Tools 2024 Patch 1
 --------------------------------

 Driver Station internal issue with print error and tags